Pascal66/TwinsPrimesSieve/README.md

 ## Getting Started

-Clone the repository, create a plain Java project importing it, make sure that 'src' is the source folder of your project, and add the jars from the lib-folder to your classpath.
+Clone the repository, create a plain Java project importing it, make sure that 'src' is the source folder of your project.
 You will need Java 8 or higher for the project to compile.
-There is no documentation and no support, so you should be ready to start exploring the source code.
+You should be ready to start exploring the source code.

 ## Remarks